A-ZtCode/A-ZtCode/README.md

 - 🌱 I’m currently learning about **React, MongoDB, DevOps Engineering**

-- 💬 Let's talk about **Java, Python, Data Science and Software Engineering** - I'm all ears!
+- 💬 Let's talk about **Java, Python, Data Science and Software Development** - I'm all ears!

 - 🔭 Open for collaborations in Data Science and Software Development projects.